-How do you guys handle bringing your horse back into work post joint injections?
+How do you guys handle bringing your horse back into work post joint injection?
 It seems like everyone I know likes to do it different.
 Some give them a day or 2 off then get right back to normal work, including jumping.
 Personally, I like to bring Rio back into work slowly.
 Maybe I am crazy and they can get back to work sooner then that- but this is what I feel comfortable with, and what was recommenced to me by my vet many years ago (different vet, different horse at the time).

 - Day 2: Regular turnout, no riding